Open MenuHide Menu

 The following service lines are accepting RN Fellows:

-The RN Fellowship Program is a six month program to support BSN prepared nurses as they transition into a new scope of practice.
+It is a six-month program to support B.S.N.-prepared nurses as they transition into a new scope of practice.

-• A BSN from an ACEN or CCNE accredited School of Nursing program with a minimum of six months nursing experience.
+• A Bachelor of Science in nursing from an ACEN- or CCNE-accredited School of Nursing program, with a minimum of six months’ nursing experience.

 Patient Care Technician (PCT) Residency